 Computer programs are meant for two audiences: the computer that compiles and runs it, and the people who must read, modify, or evaluate the program.
-In this course, the latter includes not only the instructor, teaching assistants, and graders but also you a week after you wrote the code.
+In this course, the latter includes not only the instructor, teaching assistants, and graders, but also you a week after you wrote the code.

 Most programming shops have "in-house standards" for programming style, because a standard style tends to make programs more readable.
-ECS 30 is no exception; its rules are listed in this section.
-Part of your homework grade reflects how well you meet these standards.
+ECS 36A is no exception; its rules are listed in this section.

 Underlying all style guides is one precept: use common sense.
 Remember that this style guide is only a guide.
-You want to be suree that others can read and understand your program.
+You want to be sure that others can read and understand your program.
 If you think extra comments or a particular program organization will make the program clearer, go for it.
 But be careful - what seems logical or clear to you may not be logical or clear to others.
 So if you want to deviate too far from these guidelines, please talk to us.